JerryIshihara/Java_Mobile_App--CSC207/Phase2/TEAM.md

 ### 1. Heng Kan

 ### 2. Zhihao Lin
-Part of Backend and UI design of Subtract Square game; Minimax Strategy(Recursive) ;Slice image & import image; Documentation files.
+Part of Backend and UI design of Subtract Square game; Minimax Strategy(Recursive) ;Slice image & import image; Documentation files, docstring.
 ##  Communication Tools
 We use emails and Facebooks to communicate with each other, so that we can easily exchange our ideas.
 ##  Team Contract